eeditiones/tuttle/README.md

 ## Dashboard

+The dashboard lists all configured collections showing the health of all of them at a glance.
-The dashboard can trigger a full deployment or an incremental update.
+Here, you can trigger a full deployment or an incremental update for each collection.

-Full deployment clones the repository from git and install it as a `.xar` file.
+Full deployment clones the repository from git at ref and installs it as a `.xar` file or just moves the staging collection.
+This is a way to get to a known state in case you encounter issues.
-With incremental update only the changes to the database collection are applied.
+An incremental update only applies those changes to the target collection that happened in the repository after the last synchronization.

 > [!NOTE]
 > Tuttle is built to keep track of **data collections**

 > [!NOTE]
-> Tuttle is does not run pre- or post install scripts nor change the index configuration on incremental updates!
+> Tuttle does not run pre- or post install scripts nor change the index configuration on incremental updates!

-### Lets start
+### Let's start

 1) customize the configuration (`data/tuttle.xml`)
+2) login to the dashboard
 2) click on 'full' to trigger a full deployment from git to existdb
 3) now you can update your collection with a click on 'incremental'